You are going to have to sacrifice in life no matter what. Why let the thing you want your life to be, be the thing you sacrifice?

 MITIGATE YOUR OUTPUT.

 Take your current biggest output, for most this would be mortgage or rent, and do whatever outside-the-box thing you can think of to get that money back in your pocket.
-Rent your extra rooms to friends or family (bunk beds are your friend here), move in with your parents or another family member for a while, just until you save enough to buy a duplex.
+Rent your extra rooms to friends or family (bunk beds are your friend here), move in with your parents or another family member for a while, just until you save enough for the down payment on a duplex.
 Live in one side and rent out the other side for more than the mortgage (my favorite).
-Buy a tiny house, build another tiny house next to it, and rent it out.
 Build a tiny house in your yard and Airbnb out your main house.
+Buy a lot, build two tiny houses on it, rent one out.
 You are limited only by your imagination.

 Ok, so now all that money is back in your pocket every month.
 Take your next biggest output, car for most, and get creative.

-There are so many inspiring new ways to travel that don’t rely on fossil fuels.
-We have Onewheels now because they fit on the boat.
+As far as vehicles go there are so many inspiring new ways to travel that don’t rely on fossil fuels.
+We have Onewheels.
 When I am rolling down the street every day, there is a huge smile on my face.

-If we absolutely needed to travel in the states, we got an Uber.
+If we absolutely needed to, we got an Uber.
 The money we spent would never come close to the expense of gas/car payment/repairs.

 So all that money for gas and car payments is back in your pocket every month.
 Now what’s your biggest output?
 Food?
 COSTCO is your friend.
 And gardens, not lawns.
 What next?
 A beloved hobby?
 I can’t help you there but you see where I’m going with this.